Last Updated on October 26, 2022 by Griselda M.

 - Look for the aloe pup and see if you can separate it from the mother plant.
 Smaller aloe pups can easily be separated but if you find it hard, you can always use scissors.
 The aloe pups should have roots of their own.
 Do not separate aloe pups without roots as they may not survive.

-- Divide the plants as many babies the plant allows.
+- Divide the plants as many babies as the plant allows.
 After dividing, you need to allow the cuts to heal before planting.
 Air-dry the aloe vera in a cool, dry place and away from direct exposure to sunlight.
 Leave them for between 1-6 days before replanting them.

 - Once they are ready, you can start planting them in a beautiful spot.

 As we’ve said the steps on how to split aloe plants are easy.
 You don’t even need an assistant to do it.
-Unless you have a business and you have too many aloe plants, you can do this is with a partner.
+Unless you have a business and you have too many aloe plants, you can do this with a partner.
 Now with your aloe vera plants divided, you can have many offspring to sell.

 Learn more about: Tips For Repotting Aloe Vera Long Stem